Bringing a Puppy Home, Their First Day Home & Tips for the Journey: Our Guide

 Human Management:

-• Your puppy should be curious about the new environment, but if they are not, or if they seem actively scared – let them do whatever it is they need to do to feel comfy and secure.
+- Your puppy should be curious about the new environment, but if they are not, or if they seem actively scared – let them do whatever it is they need to do to feel comfy and secure.
 If that’s cuddling up inside your top or in your lap, so be it.
-Forget rules… Always think “How are you feeling – and how can I make you feel better?”
+Forget rules… Instead always think: “How are you feeling – and how can I make you feel better?”

-• Be prepared to pair every event or new experience with something positive – typically food reinforcers like cheese, cheese spread, chicken, and liver cake – soft, tasty, and easy to eat quickly.
+- Be prepared to pair every event or new experience with something positive – typically food reinforcers like cheese, chicken, and liver cake – soft, tasty, and easy to eat quickly.
 Puppies do not build positive associations in their minds without the addition of something actively enjoyable - that an experience ‘wasn’t awful’ is not sufficient!

-• Expect your puppy to need to sleep in the same room as you for some considerable time to come – whilst some puppies may appear confident when alone, this is unlikely to be permanent, and avoiding distress is paramount.
+- Expect your puppy to need to sleep in the same room as you for some considerable time to come.
+Until they feel safe in their new home and begin to become confident, being left on their own is scary. .
 Read our article on puppy sleeping arrangements for helpful tips on making your puppy more comfortable during the night.

-• Don’t be afraid to remove your puppy from a situation that is frightening or scary for them, even if this appears rude to someone else.
-There is no benefit in your puppy being scared by your neighbour, your best friend or even your vet!
+- Don’t be afraid to remove your puppy from a situation that is frightening or scary for them, even if this appears rude to someone else.
+There is no benefit in your puppy being scared by your neighbour, your best friend or any of your family members – no matter how well-meaning.

 Don’t worry if they are a bit wary on their first day